 /help | Show all available commands |

-/doctor | Diagnose installation and configuration issues |
+/doctor | Diagnose installation, settings, auth, and MCP issues |

 /status | Show version, model, and account info |